 • Fluoroless Transseptal Puncture – Worldwide there are over 800,000 procedures performed annually that require interventional cardiologists (ICs) to cross the cardiac septum with a needle to access the left side of the heart.
 The complication rate during this maneuver is less than 1% but it can be serious.
 ICs are also moving towards low/no fluoro workflows that will benefit from haptic feedback.

-• Contact Force During Ablation Procedures – Worldwide there are over 1 million cardiac ablation procedures performed annually that could benefit from haptic feedback when the catheter has stable contact with cardiac tissue.
+• Contact Force and Pulsed Field Ablation Procedures – Worldwide there are over 1 million cardiac ablation procedures performed annually that would benefit from haptic feedback indicating stable contact with cardiac tissue.

 • Left Atrial Appendage Occlusion (LAAO) Procedures – Worldwide there are over 70,000 LAAO procedures that could benefit from haptic feedback during device placement